Portland Neighborhoods Guide

 • - Beaverton isn't known for its cultural attributes

 You could get away without a car living in downtown Beaverton near the Beaverton TC but it's not exactly quaint.
-You could commute by MAX fairly quickly into downtown Portland, west to Nike or Tektronix or even to the Intel campuses in Hillsboro or take buses a dozen places form the TC.
 One of the MAX stops, Beaverton Central, is surrounded by The Round, a little complex of loft apartments and restaurants and even a 24 Hour Fitness gym; this is walking distance to the Beaverton TC as well (buses and more frequent MAX) and there is a lot of retail nearby.
-To the west there are a couple of big apartment complexes at the Beaverton Creek MAX stop but there is almost no retail within walking (retail shops one of the complexes always seem vacant) and you would be relying on the MAX blue line trains.
+If you live in this area, though, your friends who live in Portland would want you to visit them and would probably not want to visit you in Beaverton, since it's basically suburbia.

 The 217 Freeway (people do call it "217") connects the Sunset Highway (Highway 26) to the I-5 freeway, a west-side bypass of downtown Portland.
 217 is a busy freeway too but usually it's the most convenient way to get south of Portland, to Tigard, Tualatin, or Wilsonville.

-There is plenty of retail in downtown Beaverton.
-North of downtown Beaverton, Ceder Hills Blvd takes you to Cedar Hills Crossing, a complex of small box stores and restaurants, including a Century Theatres multiplex movie theater (a notch better than Regal Cinemas, the local movie chain that dominates the rest of the Portland area).
+There is plenty of retail in downtown Beaverton, largely but not all chain stores and restaurants.
+North of downtown Beaverton, Ceder Hills Blvd and Hall Blvd. intersect at Cedar Hills Crossing, a complex of small box stores and restaurants, including a Century Theatres multiplex movie theater (a notch better than Regal Cinemas, the local movie chain that dominates the rest of the Portland area).
 Cedar Hills Crossing is an upgraded version of what was once called Beaverton Mall.
-There's now a Best Buy as well as a WinCo Foods budget grocery store.
-A highlight of the Cedar Hills Crossing area is a Beaverton branch of the popular Powell's Books.
+There's now a Best Buy as well as some other box stores.
+Great grocery store options range from the budget grocery Winco Foods to a New Seasons (a sort of local version of Whole Foods).
+There is a Trader Joe's and a Fred Meyer (decent grocery/mini department store) nearby too at Beaverton Town Center.
+A highlight of the Cedar Hills Crossing area, though, is a sizable Beaverton branch of the popular Powell's Books.
 There's also a Border's Books a half mile away, so living near hear isn't so bad if you love books.

 Links:Beaverton Round